pikvm/pikvm/pages/Community_FAQ.md

 - Open a browser and type: pikvm, still doesnt work?
 - Use the FING mobile app to scan your network, its free
 - Install Angry IP scanner, tools/preferences/Display results in the results list/Select Alive hosts, modify IP range, hit start
-- Using FF, navigate to https://pikvm (Depends on your network if this actually works, in most case's will work))
+- Using FF, navigate to https://pikvm (Depends on your network if this actually works, in most case's it "should" work))
   - The below commands will verify that your Pi on on your network
 ```
 Linux: arp -a | grep below is a list of MAC's for Raspberry Pi